slic3r/Slic3r-Manual/src/advanced/command-line.md

     slic3r [ ACTION ] [ OPTIONS ] [ model1.stl model2.stl ... ]

-where ACTION can be one of the following:
+where ACTION can be one (or more) of the following:

 * `--help`: displays the inline help
 * `--export-gcode` (shortcut: `--gcode` or `-g`): slices the given model(s) and exports G-code toolpaths